Dependency’ is the Trend in South Africa’s Rice Industry

 South Africa is totally dependent on rice imports to meet the local demand as no rice production takes place in the country (due to the high water requirements of the crop).
 Thailand has regained its position as South Africa’s largest trading partner in rice from India.
-As is evident from our graph below, India and Thailand, together, supply more than 70 % of South Africa’s rice demand.

 A further area of concern has been the recent effect of consumer trends on sales volumes.
 With consumer preference in the higher LSM’s significantly affected by the nutritional ‘prophecies’ of Professor Noakes and his resuscitation of the Low-Carb ‘Banting Diet’, demand has dipped seeing domestic rice purchases decrease by 1.76% between 2011-2014.

 This ‘dependency’ on such consumer trends was ratified during our primary interviews with retail franchise owner Johan Stapelberg who stated that ‘’Health trends in higher LSM’s are restraining the market’’; as well as nutritional expert Professor Salome Kruger who explained that ‘’[Banting] has had some effect [on demand], especially among higher income groups, who find the diet attractive in terms of prescribed foods and the prospect of ‘easy’ weight loss’’.